mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 There are two examples of this role implementation:

 - `Networking.SimulatorInteroperabilityTest` - in this project the data expected by a [data logger](./../DataLogger/README.md) is generated and send over the network
 - `Networking.Simulator.Boiler` - in this project a set of boilers is simulated.
-It is a part of the proof of concept with the aim of verifying that the reactive communication implemented using the `Networking.SemanticData` library is well suited to deploy the Internet of Things (IoT) paradigm for highly distributed applications
+It is a part of the proof of concept with the aim of verifying that the reactive communication implemented using the `Networking.SemanticData` library is well suited to deploy the Internet of Things (IoT) paradigm for highly distributed applications.

 In the `Networking.SimulatorInteroperabilityTest` project, the `DataManagementSetup` class is implemented by derived class `UAOOI.Networking.SimulatorInteroperabilityTest.SimulatorDataManagementSetup`.
 The class `UAOOI.Networking.SimulatorInteroperabilityTest.DataGenerator` captures implementation of a [testing data generator](../../Networking/SimulatorInteroperabilityTest/README.md) aimed at accomplishing interoperability tests defined by the OPC Foundation for PubSub applications.
 Because there is only one group of variables the `GetProducerBinding` method doesn't use the `repositoryGroup` and the `GetConsumerBinding` is intentionally not implemented.